 One way to get an entire “team” together (if you feel you have a good shot at success with your idea) is to hire a franchise development firm.
 But, not all of them are created equal.

-Some franchise development firms will gladly take your money.
-They’ll tell you what you want to hear after you share your idea for a franchise business.
-Some firms even offer to help you get franchise sales leads and help you sell the first few franchises because that’s how confident they are about you-and your idea for a franchise business.
+In addition, some of these firms even offer to help you get franchise sales leads and help you sell the first few franchises because that’s how confident they are about you-and your idea for a franchise business.
+Hopefully.

-Franchise development firms are also used by people who already have businesses up and running, but want to become franchisors.
-Pizza shops, retail stores…businesses like that.
+What’s more, franchise development firms are also used by people who already have businesses up and running, but want to become franchisors.
+Pizza shops , retail stores…businesses like that.